w33ladalah/komodo-words-animation-html5-canvas/README.md

 # Komodo Words Animation with HTML5 Canvas

-This is just a little experiment (in my free time and just for have fun) with HTML5 canvas to create "The Matrix"-like text effects but more colorful.
+This is just a little experiment (in my free time and just for have fun) with HTML5 canvas and javascript to create "The Matrix"-like text effects but more colorful.
 The input text is a words inspired by someone nice called "Komodo" :)

 Demo: https://wongbiasa.co/komodo-golden-words.html